P0420 – Meaning, Causes, Symptoms, & Fixes

 What Does P0420 Mean?

-The function of the catalytic converter is to break down harmful pollutants that are created during the combustion cycle and convert them into harmless gases.
+The function of the catalytic converter is to break down harmful pollutants that are created by your vehicle during the combustion cycle and convert them into less harmful gases.
 Code P0420 indicates that the catalytic converter is not functioning efficiently, therefore increasing the output of harmful pollutants by the vehicle.

 - Check Engine Light is on